guidoerfen/miniature-di_container/README.md

 This is absolutely your choice where the mapping comes from.

-We don't recomment using the reader class `Miniature\Component\Reader\Config` out of context since it might be moved int the future.
+We don't recommend using the reader class `Miniature\Component\Reader\Config` out of context since it might be moved in the future.

 If you want the advantages of the [Reader](https://github.com/guidoerfen/miniature-component#reading-the-configuration-directory)